The traumatising events of the night of July 29, 2005, changed Rose Wanjiru’s life for good.

 She believes that the motive of her husband’s barbaric killing was to stop a land succession case he was following up for a certain widow.
 The gang had also demanded money.

-The events of that night transformed her into a counsellor, a passionate advocate for widows, orphans and children who provides a shoulder for many afflicted souls to cry on.
+The events of that night transformed her into a counsellor, a passionate advocate for widows, orphans and children who provide a shoulder for many afflicted souls to cry on.

 From counselling her deeply traumatised children and battling the bitter memories, and testifying in court, Wanjiru had a re-awakening.

-“So, I not only forgave the attackers publicly in church, but also started an initiative to counsel and mentor the boy child so that they are not taken advantage of,” she said.
+“So, I not only forgave the attackers publicly in the church but also started an initiative to counsel and mentor the boy child so that they are not taken advantage of,” she said.